staeter/work-in-progress/dialogue.md

   - When it compiles it works except for mathematically untraceable issues
   - No implicit behavior
   - Strongly typed
+  - Enables metaprograming for analysis and automated review
+  - Compiler and tooling written in its own language
   - Has clear and uniform naming conventions
   - Standard formatting enforced by the compiler
   - Standard formatting avoids indentation pyramids